probonopd/AppImageLauncher/README.md

 **Note:** If your system is not listed above as supported, please feel free to request support in an issue on GitHub.
 We can then discuss adding support.

+## Availability in distributions

+AppImageLauncher is known to be available in the following distribution repositories: https://repology.org/project/appimagelauncher/versions

 ## How it works